 - The Lead Applicant and Co-Applicant(s) must include a researcher and a knowledge user.
-This is an eligibility requirement of the scheme. - Data controllers from data provider organisations should ideally be included as Co-Applicants or Collaborators. - At a minimum, the data controller of the organisation providing access to the dataset/s must agree to provide access to the dataset. - PPI Contributors should be included as part of the team where appropriate.
+This is an eligibility requirement of the scheme. - Data controllers from data provider organisations should ideally be included as Co-Applicants or Collaborators. - At a minimum, the data controller of the organisation providing access to the dataset/s must agree to provide access to the dataset. - The HRB encourages applicants to include Public/Patient Involvement (PPI) in their application and welcome PPI Contributors to be included as part of the applicant team.
+Justification for exclusion of PPI where appropriate is required.